eljefe303030/Melius/README.md

 </details>

 # Preamble
-Melius is a modlist heavily based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) excellent [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) and includes graphic mods and settings by [Luxor](https://www.nexusmods.com/starfield/users/50525966).
+Melius is a Starfield Wabbajack modlist heavily based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) excellent [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) and includes graphic mods and settings by [Luxor](https://www.nexusmods.com/starfield/users/50525966).
 Main aim is to make the game as enjoyable as possible, whilst improving graphics, audio and adding quality of life mods.

 Stability and a list that works irrespective of whether you the Shattered Space DLC, is another key aim of this list.